City of Sierra Madre Issues Green Flag Alert

 Stage One: GREEN FLAG - Activated under a prediction of 80% - 100% chance of precipitation.
 Affected residents should get “READY” for potential evacuation.
 This includes keeping a close watch on weather forecasts.

-Stage Two: YELLOW FLAG - Activated with an LA County Phase 1 mudflow forecast, or deemed consistent with the County’s forecast thresholds.
+Stage Two: YELLOW FLAG - Activated with an LA County Phase 1 mudflow forecast.
 This is described as small, isolated debris and mudflows possible at specific locations.
 Affected residents should get “SET” to leave their homes and may choose to voluntarily evacuate.
 Please note that all vehicles must be off the streets in potential mudflow areas during Yellow Flag alerts.

 Stage Three: RED FLAG - Activated with an LA County Phase 2 or 3 forecast.
 Phase 2 includes moderate debris and mudflows at more widespread locations.
 Phase 3 - the potential exists for significant debris and mudflows to be widespread.
 Affected residents should “GO”, meaning they should immediately evacuate, and vehicles should not be parked on the streets.